gummyworm/monster/README.md

 #### Disassemble (D)
 Disassembles the contents of the _virtual_ memory between the given range. e.g. `:D $1001, $1040`.
-Expressions may be used in addtion to literal addresses.
+Expressions may be used in addition to literal addresses.
-This could be useful if your program modifies itself at rutime.
+This could be useful if your program modifies itself at runtime.

 Example:
 `:D PSTART, PEND`